-We had to take a step back and rethink our approach.
-We knew that the three-layer model of open access was what the market needed, but we would have to find a way to fund it without public investment.
-Instead, we would have to demonstrate to investors in the private capital market that this was the way to go.
+So, we knew that the three-layer model of open access was what the market needed, but we decided to find a way to fund it without public investment, and instead demonstrate to investors in the private capital market that this opportunity made sense both financially and socially.

-It was a big ask - not only was it SiFi's first deployment, the US market was still waking up to the advantages of open access that had been successful elsewhere in Europe and other parts of the world.
-It was, therefore, important to help investors realize the potential of the opportunity.
+At the time, the US market was still waking up to the advantages of last mile fiber optic networks, despite the fact that these had proven to be successful elsewhere in Europe and other parts of the world.
+Therefore, it was important to help investors realize the potential of this opportunity and overcome the initial skepticism that accompanies the emergence of any new technology.